 Interest in shutters has stayed steady in recent years-which is to say they remain a popular window covering choice, both for interiors and exteriors.
 Homeowners from Virginia to Maine still tend to flock to natural cedar shutters, says Keith Davis, retail sales manager for Southern Shutter Company in Montgomery, AL. They also want functioning shutters, whereas in other regions, people purchase them more for their aesthetic value.

 Composite shutters made from materials such as PVC and fiberglass seem to be gaining ground, though.
 This has to do with the perception that they’re easier to maintain.
 A quality cedar shutter can last for 150 years if it’s properly cared for, Davis says.
 “But just like the rest of your house, they have to be painted and maintained.
 If they’re neglected, they will rot.”
-California has a strong market for composite shutters.
+Rot subsequently leads to pests, like anything if there is a hint of decay, unwanted visitors are attracted.
+So many people have had to call in the likes of termite control to tackle a problem due to the neglect of these rotting windows.
+So it is vital to consult with the window company on the risks and how to prevent them.
+California has a strong market for composite shutters, but they absolutely have to be looked after well.

 Photo courtesy of Southern Shutter Company